digitalutsc/islandora_web_annotations/README.md

 An Islandora module that enables annotation on Islandora objects, following the [W3C Web annotation model](https://github.com/w3c/web-annotation).

 # Status
 This module is under active development.
 Please see the latest [release](https://github.com/digitalutsc/islandora_web_annotations/releases).
+Currently, only Firefox and Chrome browsers are supported.

 ## Requirements